danahrb/travel-blog/README.md

 ## Getting Started

-To get started with the Travel Blog, users can visit the website to sign up/sign and the start adding and exploring the various blog posts.
+To get started with the Travel Blog, users can visit the website to sign up/sign and start adding and exploring the various blog posts.
 The homepage typically features the latest blog posts.

 ## Screenshots